aulvi/gromon/README.md

 Directions for running the full solution coming soon.
 Until then, here's how you can simulate the remote sensor and get a feel for how things work.

 ## Linux (OSX?)
-1. Clone the GroMon repo, npm install, etc
+1. Open a terminal, then clone the GroMon repo.

+    git clone git@github.com:aulvi/gromon.git

+2. Navigate into the Web directory, then install modules.

+    cd gromon/Web; npm install

-2. Fire up socat and create a couple of serial ptys
+2. Fire up socat and create a couple of serial ptys.
+This will take over your terminal.

     socat -d -d pty,raw,echo=0 pty,raw,echo=0

 This command will return two devices in the output (ie, "N PTY is /dev/pts/5").

-3. Start the dummy probe using the first device from the command above:
+3. Open another terminal and start the dummy probe using the first device from the command above:

     node dummy-probe.js --port=/dev/pts/5

 4. Start the web app using the other device:

     node app.js --probePort=/dev/pts/6

+5. Within a few seconds you should see messages moving back and forth.

 ## License